Shmulik-Kravitz/react-jewish-datepicker/README.md

 ### jewish-dates-core

-To create a jewish date picker in vue.js or angular, see the [core dependency](https://github.com/Shmulik-Kravitz/react-jewish-datepicker/blob/master/packages/jewishDatesCore/README.md).
+To create a jewish date picker in vue.js or angular, see our [core dependency](https://github.com/Shmulik-Kravitz/react-jewish-datepicker/blob/master/packages/jewishDatesCore/README.md).

+### jewish-date

+If you only need the hebrew date convertor without a date picker you can use [jewish-date](https://www.npmjs.com/package/jewish-date).

 ## Contributors